 My fiancé and I bought the property less than a year ago with the intention of renovating it.
 We decided (and when I say ‘we’ I mostly mean I!) to go for a very soothing colour palette, with white being the predominant tone as we both like the idea of coming home after a long and stressful day to be immersed by a calming and relaxing space.

 Michael and I both have very similar aesthetics in terms of personal style.
-We both like a very minimal, elegant and monochromatic interiors and he really believes in me and trusts me with any design decision.
+We both like very minimal, elegant and monochromatic interiors and he really believes in me and trusts me with any design decision.

 Fast four

-Where do you find inspiration?
+Where do your find inspiration?

 Italian architecture, art and fashion have always inspired my designs.